typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 kubectl scale statefulsets myapp --replicas=3
 ```

 The Pods for the StatefulSet will be initialized with the image `mygroup/myapp`.
-Adjust this image name to match the actual image published by the SBT or Maven build.
+Adjust this image name to match the actual image published by the sbt or Maven build.
 The `imagePullPolicy` is set to `Never` to ensure only image published to the Docker registry is used.
 If the image doesn't exist in the Docker registry, the StatefulSet creation will fail with an error.

 Each Pod in the StatefulSet will expose port `2551` as declared by the `containerPort` named `akka-remote`.